Pierre Bourdin

-Pierre Bourdin (born 6 January 1994) is a French professional footballer who plays as a defender for Championnat National 2 club Avranches.
+Pierre Bourdin (born 6 January 1994) is a French professional footballer who plays as a defender for Championnat National 3 club Vire.

 Club career

 Bourdin joined Cercle Brugge in 2014 from Paris Saint-Germain F.C.
 B. He made his Belgian Pro League debut at 26 July 2014 at the opening game of the 2013–14 season against K.A.A.
 Gent.

 On 4 January 2023, Bourdin joined Virton on an eighteen-month contract.

 On 3 July 2024, Bourdin signed for Championnat National 2 club Avranches.
+After two seasons he returned back to AF Virois for the start of the 2026-27 season.